A log resolution for the theta divisor of a hyperelliptic curve

 \section{Secant bundles and maps between them}

-The proofs of Proposition \ref{prop: chain of addition maps} and Proposition \ref{prop: chain of Abel Jacobi maps} rely on certain results about secant bundles over symmetric products of curves.
+The proofs of Propositions \ref{prop: chain of addition maps} and \ref{prop: chain of Abel Jacobi maps} rely on the geometry of secant bundles over symmetric products of curves.
 In this section, we review the necessary definitions and results, following the notation in Betram's work \cite{Bertram92}.

 Let $C$ be a smooth projective curve of genus $g \geq 0$, let $M$ be a line bundle on $C$, and let $j\geq 0$ be an integer.
 We denote by $C_j = \Sym^j C$ the $j$-th symmetric product of the curve.
 Consider the following diagram: